BeyondATC/BeyondATC_Wiki/docs/knowledge-base/cpdlc.md

   - toc

 og_image: https://wiki.beyondatc.net/assets/cards/card-cpdlc.png
-og_description: Learn how to use CPDLC with BeyondATC's experimental feature.
+og_description: Learn how to use CPDLC with BeyondATC.
-description: Learn how to use CPDLC with BeyondATC's experimental feature.
+description: Learn how to use CPDLC with BeyondATC.
 ---

 # How to use CPDLC with BeyondATC

 This guide shows you how to use CPDLC (Controller-Pilot Data Link Communications) with BeyondATC.
-Currently, only **Pre-Departure Clearance (PDC)** is supported and available **on the experimental branch**.

-!!! info
+!!! info "This page is being updated soon"
-    **Important:** CPDLC is in early development and only available in the **experimental branch** of BeyondATC.
-Only **PDC (Pre-Departure Clearance)** is functional in this version.
-Station login and pilot requests are **not yet supported**.
+    We’re working on expanding this page with tutorials for every CPDLC feature.
+At the moment, only PDC is explained.
+Thanks for your patience as we continue to build!

 ---